lucywyman/blog/source/drafts/how-do-you-measure.rst

 Objective quantification is, generally, among the hardest problems of human history.
 How do you quantify happiness?
 Knowledge?
 Even `mass`_ (you thought it was easy, didn't you?)?
-Comparing and measuring "things" is difficult, and as humans we've come up with some interesting ways of doing it.
+Comparing and measuring things is difficult, and as humans we've come up with some interesting ways of doing it.
 Below are stories of how we keep our perspective on everything moving around us, through measurement.

+.. _mass:

 Two Oreo Day
 ------------